Support Us Button Widget

 Bloom time: May-September

-Growing tips: Butterfly weed attracts aphids, which you can deal with by spraying with soapy water, blasting with high-pressure streams, or by leaving the aphids for ladybugs.
+Growing tips: Butterfly weed attracts aphids, which you can deal with by spraying with soapy water, blasting with high-pressure streams, or leaving the aphids for ladybugs.

 Attracts: Hummingbirds, butterflies (Monarch + Grey Hairstreak)